Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Lightstreamer Kafka Connector as a Kafka Connect Sink Connector

 In this mode, the Lightstreamer Kafka Connector integrates with the Kafka Connect framework, acting as a sink connector.
 While this introduces an additional messaging layer, there are scenarios where the standardized deployment provided by Kafka Connect is required.
-For more details on using the Lightstreamer Kafka Connector as a Kafka Connect sink connector, please refer to this section: [Kafka Lightstreamer Sink Connector](#kafka-connect-lightstreamer-sink-connector).
+For more details on using the Lightstreamer Kafka Connector as a Kafka Connect sink connector, please refer to this section: [Kafka Connect Lightstreamer Sink Connector](#kafka-connect-lightstreamer-sink-connector).

 # QUICK START: Set up in 5 minutes